MyAnonymousGitAccount/ICML2025Re/DPS_CoPaint.md

 | LanPaint-5 (BiG+FLD) | 0.105 | 0.277 | 0.190 | 0.197 | **0.337** | 0.147 |
 | LanPaint-10 (BiG+FLD) | **0.103** | **0.277**      | **0.189**    | **0.193**     | 0.338     | **0.128**    |

-Note that divergence occurs on ImageNet due to the pre-trained model's scaled linear noise schedule (vs. CelebA's linear schedule), requiring step size adjustments.
-The results show that LanPaint is stable for both cases.